 Are a place of care for life

-Meet Robina, she lives in the village of Buikwe, Uganda, in Central Africa.
-She is a widow with 5 children, her husband died aged 40 from contracting AIDS so the family was left fatherless and with no income for food.
-With assistance from International Needs Uganda, Robina has the means now to send some children to the local school, has livestock to raise an income and provide food.
+Meet Robina, she lives in the village of Buikwe, Uganda.
+She is a widow with five children, her husband died aged 40 from contracting HIV/AIDS so the family was left fatherless and with no income for food.
+Through International Needs, three of Robina's children are now sponsored in their education and she has taken part in a livelihoods programme, learning how to earn an income from livestock.

 A supporter came forward to assist Azeta.
-She now can attend school every day, access medical care for emergency consultations and will eventually be literate, educated and have opportunity’s to build a future and in turn help her family.
+She now attends school every day, has access to medical care for emergencies and will eventually be literate, educated and able to support her family with improved opportunities.